Hawker Hart: Design and development

-In 1926, the Air Ministry stated a requirement for a two-seat high-performance light day-bomber, to be of all-metal construction and with a maximum speed of 160 mph (258 km/h).
+In 1926, the Air Ministry stated a requirement for a two-seat high-performance light day-bomber, to be of all-metal construction and with a maximum speed of 160 mph.
 Designs were tendered by Hawker, Avro and de Havilland.
 Fairey, who had sold a squadron's worth of its wooden Fox bomber in 1925, was not at first invited to tender to the specification, and was sent a copy of the specification only after protesting to the Chief of the Air Staff, Hugh Trenchard.

+A Hawker Hart being repaired, c.
+1943.
+The plane's steel tube fuselage is visible through the removed panels.

 Hawker's design was a single-bay biplane powered by a Rolls-Royce F.XI water-cooled V12 engine (the engine that later became known as the Rolls-Royce Kestrel).
 It had, as the specification required, a metal structure, with a fuselage structure of steel-tube covered by aluminium panels and fabric, with the wings having steel spars and duralumin ribs, covered in fabric.
-The crew of two sat in individual tandem cockpits, with the pilot sitting under the wing trailing edge, and operating a single .303 in (7.7 mm) Vickers machine gun mounted on the port side of the cockpit.
+The crew of two sat in individual tandem cockpits, with the pilot sitting under the wing trailing edge, and operating a single .303 in Vickers machine gun mounted on the port side of the cockpit.
 The observer sat behind the pilot, and was armed with a single Lewis gun on a ring mount, while for bomb-aiming, he lay prone under the pilot's seat.
-Up to 520 pounds (240 kg) of bombs could be carried under the aircraft's wings.
+Up to 520 lb of bombs could be carried under the aircraft's wings.

 The prototype Hart, serial J9052, first flew in June 1928, being delivered to the Aeroplane and Armament Experimental Establishment at RAF Martlesham Heath on 8 September.
-It demonstrated good performance and handling, reaching 176 mph (283 km/h) in level flight and 282 mph in a vertical dive.
+It demonstrated good performance and handling, reaching 176 mph in level flight and 282 mph in a vertical dive.
 The competition culminated in the choice of the Hawker Hart in April 1929.
 The de Havilland Hound was rejected due to handling problems during landing and because of its part-wooden primary structure.
 While the Avro Antelope demonstrated similar performance and good handling, the Hart was preferred as it was far cheaper to maintain, a vital aspect to a programme during defence budget constraints that the British armed forces faced during the 1920s.
 The Fairey Fox IIM (which despite the name was a new aircraft), delayed by Fairey's late start on the design compared to the other competitors, only flew for the first time on 25 October 1929, long after the Hart had been selected.